Sharatmaharjan/Notes/BCA/3rd sem/Unit 11: Java Applications.md

 **Explanation**:
 - We create a `JDesktopPane` and add a `JInternalFrame` to it.
+- JDesktopPane is a special container in Swing.
+- It is used to hold and manage multiple internal frames (JInternalFrame).
+- It looks like a mini desktop inside the application.

 **Sample Output**:
 A window with an internal frame inside it.